mifahh/profil-dan-biologi-ikan-koki-page/README.md

 # profil-dan-biologi-ikan-koki-page
+This is my submission on Coding Camp 2025 powered by DBS Foundation.
 1 page about goldfish biology, have native slider, navbar dropdown, hidden profile icon with button to active it